stnolting/neorv32/README.md

 ### To-Do / Wish List

 - Add AXI(-Lite) bridges
-- Option to use DSP-based multiplier in `M` extension (would be so much faster)
 - Synthesis results for more platforms
 - Port Dhrystone benchmark
 - Implement atomic operations (`A` extension) and floating-point operations (`F` extension)